 Enter the one code letter appropriate for the type of program funding for which application is being made.
-Students ages 3-21 inclusive (i.e., through the day before the student's 22nd birthday) may be reported under any of the fund codes for which the student is eligible.
+Students ages 3-22 may be reported under any of the fund codes for which the student is eligible.
 Public Act 102-0172 amended the School Code to allow students that turn 22 during the regular term school year to continue services through the end of the school year.
-The day the students turn 22, their approval records should become Fund Code A, D, E, F, H, K, L, P, or B. Fund Code B tuition records will only be allowed past age 22 for in-state day school placements if the facility allows placements past age 22.
+The day the students turn 22, their approval records should become Fund Code A, D, E, F, G, H, K, L, P, B, or S. Fund Code B tuition records will only be allowed past age 22 for in-state day school placements if the facility allows placements past age 22.
 Generally, a student may only be entered once in a particular fund code and/or private facility code during each period of time indicated with a begin and end date.

 If a student is placed in a private facility for tuition purposes and a residential facility paid for by the school district, the student must have two I-Star records in the same time period.
 To enable this, the student's I-Star records must have the Dually Enrolled indicator checked.
-Likewise, if a student is placed in a private school program by the school district for part of the day and in a public school program for part of the day (necessitating the reporting of the student in both Fund Codes B and A or X), the Dually Enrolled box should be checked.
+Likewise, if a student is placed in a private school program by the school district for part of the day and in a public school program for part of the day (necessitating the reporting of the student in both Fund Codes B and A or X and/or Fund Codes G and E or S), the Dually Enrolled box should be checked.